PrincipalsHe Zhe, James Shen, Zang Feng

 Design TeamJiang Hao, Zhang Zhen, Amy Song, Ren Depei, Chen Yihuai

-From the architect.
+Text description provided by the architects.
 Headquartered in Beijing, Xiaozhu commissioned People’s Architecture Office and People’s Industrial Design Office to design Sliced House, their latest office space located in the city’s hi-tech center.
 Xiaozhu (literally ‘small pig’ but homophonous with ‘short stay’) is a peer-to-peer housing rental website.
 The startup is China’s rival to Airbnb and part of the country’s new ‘shared economy’.

 Launched four years ago, Xiaozhu is now valued at $300 million plus.
 The unpredictability of such rapid growth requires a highly flexible work environment.
 Our design features spaces and furniture that easily combine and separate, mobile meeting rooms, and power outlets that swing to desired locations.
 Like Xiaozhu’s online business, the office interior consists of a collage of various domestic spaces.
 The design inserts the casual comfort of home life into the workplace, reflecting the company’s open spirit.